mwilkin/independent1/README.md

 #### Support or contribution instructions

-_{If you run into any issues, problems or have questions or suggestions.
-Please contact me}_ {mwilkin22@gmail.com}
+_If you run into any issues, problems or have questions or suggestions.
+Please contact me_ {mwilkin22@gmail.com}